Skilled Worker Visa UK

 The UK Visas and Immigration require the following information in order to grant you a Skilled Worker Visa:

-• If required, you have provided a TB certificate.
+• You have to provide a TB certificate.

 Depending on your circumstances, you will need to satisfy specific requirements.
 It is therefore highly recommended that you speak with our expert team to ensure that you meet the criteria from the outset of your decision to apply.